Kunmiesther/Lurq/README.md

 LURQ is a real-time accumulation radar built for Solana degens.

 It monitors newly launched Solana tokens and detects the quiet phase — when smart wallets are loading positions and the price hasn't moved yet.
-When the signals align, LURQ surfaces the token on a live dashboard, fires a Telegram alert, and gives you an AI-powered breakdown of exactly what the data means and what to do with it.
+When the signals align, LURQ surfaces the token on a live dashboard, fires a Telegram alert with a clear verdict, and delivers a Claude AI-powered breakdown of exactly what the data means.

-Most tools show you what already happened.
-LURQ shows you what's about to.
+But LURQ doesn't just tell you when to get in.
+It tells you when to get out.

+When the same wallets that triggered an entry signal start distributing — LURQ fires a **SMART MONEY EXITING** alert.
+Most tools never tell you when to leave.
+LURQ does.

 > *The price is flat.
 The smart money isn't.*